 Besides watching a soccer match (this is a must!) and celebrating the carnival on the streets (another must!), there’re lots of other interesting attractions/activities in the whole country.
 Surely you won’t run out of things to do in Brazil.

-The national drink is not only refreshing but it’s also delicious.
-This cocktail of rum, lime, and sugar on rocks is the best beverage one could wish for while sunbathing or having fun in a bar.
+Caipirinha is our national drink and it is not only refreshing but it’s also delicious.
+This cocktail of cachaça, lime, and sugar on rocks is the best beverage one could wish for while sunbathing on the beach or just having fun in a bar.

 While caipirinha is the national drink, feijoada is the national dish.
 This traditional Brazilian food is a stew of black beans with pork served with rice and collard greens, which fills up very well.